 - And rounded ears.

-Breeders began to create different “types” of Persian cats, and “categorize” them based on their color and coat patterns.
+Then, breeders began to create different “types” of Persian cats and “categorize” them based on their color and coat patterns.
 Common “types” you may encounter can include:

 - Silver/ gold:

-These cats are quite small and have black and white tips with small amounts of silver and gold, green eyes. - Solid colours:
+These cats are pretty small and have black and white tips with small amounts of silver and gold-green eyes. - Solid colors:

-These cats are often shaded with a cameo or tortoiseshell or cream/blue, lilac/cream smoke.
-These mostly have beautiful copper colour eyes. - Tabby: These cats are the classic patched type often seen in blue/silver, red, brown, cameo with cream.
-Eyes are normally copper, but the silver types can have green eyes.
+These cats are often shaded with a cameo, tortoiseshell, cream/blue, and lilac/cream smoke.
+These mostly have beautiful copper-colored eyes. - Tabby: These cats are the classic patched type often seen in blue/silver, red, brown, and cameo with cream.
+Eyes usually are copper, but the silver types can have green eyes.

 - Patched:

-colours found are blue/cream, tortoiseshell, and chocolate tortoiseshell.
-Eyes again will most likely be copper. - Three colored:
+Colors found are blue/cream, tortoiseshell, and chocolate tortoiseshell.
+Eyes, again, will most likely be copper. - Three colored:

-These cats have three colours of the solid combinations. - Himalayan:
+These cats have three colors of solid combinations. - Himalayan:

-These cats are distinctive in appearance from being bred with the Siamese cat as you will tell from their coloring.
-They’re most commonly fawn or white, but their face can be of any colour, yet their eyes will always be found to be blue.
+As you will tell from their coloring, these cats are distinctive in appearance from being bred with the Siamese cat.
+They’re most commonly fawn or white, but their face can be of any color, yet their eyes will always be found to be blue.

 Now we don’t want to…